debp2019/eazy-ad-unblocker/eazy-ad-unblocker/readme.txt

 Eazy Ad Unblocker works on Microsoft Edge, FireFox, Google Chrome and Opera browsers.
 If users have their adblocker on while surfing the web in these browsers, they will be prompted to switch their adblocker off or whitelist the site they are currently viewing via a modal popup.
 Users will not be able to view the website content clearly, nor will they be able to view the source of the page they are on, unless they deactivate the adblocker or whitelist the site in their adblocker settings.
+There will be an option to close the popup so that they are not locked out of the site completely.
+It will be in the form of a button marked 'X'.

 There is an option to completely black-out the content in the popup background through opacity settings.
 The admin of the site can also configure the text and heading of the modal popup.
+The popup close button is controllable from wp-admin.
+You can also set the width of the popup for larger devices like ipads, laptops, desktops if you don't like the popup to be totally spread out.

+You can now choose from among six themes to style the popup.

+Thanks for the art work to Rochana Deb!

 == Installation ==